wengyao04/CarND-Vehicle-Detection/README.md

 HOG channel: ALL
 scale = 1.5
 ```

-Apply the classifier on the test images, it fails to find the car in
+### Sliding Window Search
+Apply the classifier on images to perform a sliding window search, each search is specified in a region of interest (i.e 96 x 96), implemented in `find_cars(img, ystart, ystop, scale)`.
+Test search on the testing-images, see the following

 <img src="./output_images/test_find_cars.jpg" width="700"/>

+###
 <img src="./output_images/find_cars_heatmap.jpg" width="500"/>